risc0/website/docs/explainers/zkvm/what_is_zkvm.md

+---
+sidebar_position: 2
+---

+# Overview of the zkVM

 *To invite collaboration and open source development, this is an early-release of documentation-in-progress.
 If you have questions/feedback or if you find errors, please let us know on Twitter or Discord.*

-# Overview of the zkVM

 A zero-knowledge virtual machine (zkVM) is a virtual machine that runs trusted code and generates proofs.
 RISC Zero's [zkVM]([zkVM](what_is_risc_zero.md) implementation, based on the RISC-V architecture, executes code and produces a [computational receipt](../proof-system/what_is_a_receipt.md).